A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

 - Spring Training

 Every spring the players come together to prepare for the season ahead.
+(Hopefully this shortened spring training doesn’t affect my team!)
 A game plan is developed.
-Players review the strategy, get in shape and understand who is their opposition.
+Players review the strategy, get in shape and understand who their opposition is.
 The best player roster is determined.
 A successful church has a game plan as well.
 The vision and strategy must be clear with leader responsibilities defined and designated.
 Evaluating the team and “getting in shape” with program or staff changes may be necessary.
 On-going leader learning is critical and should be encouraged through conferences, simulcasts, personal coaching, books, etc.

 According to Dictionary.com, “Teamwork is a cooperative or coordinated effort on the part of a group of persons acting together in the interests of a common cause.”